Dental Bridges – Gramercy Park, NY

 - Reasonable Fees for Dental Services

-What is a Dental Bridge?
+What Is a Dental Bridge?

 A dental bridge has two main parts:

 - Pontics: These are the free-standing prosthetic teeth that fill in the gaps in your smile.
-Each bridge will have at least one pontic; more will be used if multiple teeth in a row were lost.
+Each bridge will have at least one pontic; more will be used if multiple teeth in a row are lost.

 - Crowns: There will be a crown on both ends of your bridge.
 Said crowns are attached to natural teeth or dental implant posts to keep your dental prosthesis in place.